WildernessLabs/Documentation/Netduino/Input_Output/Digital/SPI/ReadingTime/index.md

 `dataOut` holds the command to inform the DS3234 that the Netduino wishes to read data from the chip starting at register 0.

-`dataIn` is the data store for the data from the DS3234.  `REG_SIZE` defines the number of bytes that will be read.
+`dataIn` is the data store for the contents of the registers as they are read from the DS3234.  `REG_SIZE` defines the number of bytes that will be read.

 ### Reading the Data